Find Grad Schools

 33% Racial-Ethnic Minorities*

 The 7th most popular school in the country for biological chemistry majors who are seeking their master's degree is North Carolina State University.
 Each year, around 36,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
 During the most recent year for which we have data, 8 people received their master's degree in biological chemistry from NC State.
-Of these students, 67% were women and 33% were members of underrepresented racial-ethnic groups.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 #9